mgrl39/kaizen/README.md

 ```

 > **Note**
-> Make sure you have configured your database settings in the `.env` file before running migrations.
+> The PostgreSQL database is automatically configured in a Podman container.
+Your `.env` file should already be set up to connect to it.

 ## API Endpoints